accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It's a web app with a nostalgic Commodore 64 interface that lets you have a conversation with your documents and other information sources like Wikipedia.
 *   **Q: What makes it special?**
     A: Its highly customizable RAG workflow allows the user to toggle different information sources (PDF, Web Search, etc.) and choose different AI models (like Groq or a local Ollama model).
 It also has a text-to-speech feature.
-*   **Q: What technologies does it use?**
+*   **Q: What technology was used in the RAG_64 project?**
-    A: It's built with Django, Langchain (with Langgraph), and uses WebSockets for real-time chat responses.
-The database is PostgreSQL.
+    A: The core technologies were Django (Python), Langchain with Langgraph for the RAG pipeline, and WebSockets for real-time communication.
+It uses a PostgreSQL database.

 © 2024 Accaderi.
 All rights reserved.